PyroIsDumb/dotfiles/README.md

 Or you can install another display manager.

-To stop, disable and remove sddm service.
+To stop, disable and remove the sddm service.

 ```
 sudo systemctl stop sddm.service